ARTICLE I - MEMBERSHIP

 (a) Made a written application for membership therein;

-(b) Agreed to purchase from the Cooperative electric energy as hereinafter specified;
+(b) Agreed to purchase from the Cooperative electric service as hereinafter specified;

 (c) Agreed to comply with and be bound by the articles of incorporation and bylaws of the Cooperative and any rules and regulations adopted by the board of trustees, and;